 - completed in summer of 2008

-These previous attempts give the general gist of things and may fill in certain details but they all focus on the time in question from a particular point of view -my musical playing, my influences towards becoming a philosopher, or the influences on the ideas in my dissertation- they do not just aim to provide a general accounting of the time period, and that is what I am aiming to do in these posts.
+These previous attempts give the general gist of things and may fill in certain details but they all focus on the time in question from a particular point of view -my influences towards becoming a philosopher, or the influences on the ideas in my dissertation- they do not just aim to provide a general accounting of the time period, and that is what I am aiming to do in these posts.
 In addition I have done a lot more research since that time and I have come to believe that some of the dates were off a bit.

 - I Transfer to SF State: January-March 1997